firoyj/firoyj.github.io/_posts/2023-11-24-order-book.md

 categories: github, website
 excerpt: "The Order Book collects groups of requests which are waiting to be processed.
 It does this at intervals of 5-10 seconds.
 Subsequently, it employs an algorithm to determine optimal routes for each request, optimizing the overall transaction efficiency.
 <br><br>
 After receiving a response from the algorithm, the Order Book also sorts requests for any possible **batch** transactions.
-The Order Book tries to batch requests, e.g., into the same tokens on the same chain.
+The Order Book seeks to batch requests, e.g., into the same tokens on the same chain.
 If possible batches are found, the `Order Manager` sends them to the `Order Executer` for processing."
 ---

 ## Context and background

-As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, I arrived to a notable lack of technical documentation.
+As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, I encountered a significant lack of technical documentation upon joining.
 In a dynamic, fast-paced environment developer teams were forging ahead creating novel DeFi projects.
 However, the gaps in documentation resulted in critical bottlenecks and challenges for onboarding, code testing, maintenance, and importantly, shipping the products.

-As most of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, I'm unable to share it here.
-The writing sample below is an excerpt of a high-level overview, the intended audience being potential users of the dAPP Entropic.
+As most of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, I'm only able to share limited excerpts here.
+The writing sample below is part of a high-level overview, the intended audience being potential users of the dAPP Entropic.

+It describes a function of the Entropic protocol, the Order Book, and it is related to the writing sample: [Overview: DEX aggregator](https://firoyj.github.io/dex-aggregator/), which harnesses the concept of 'Coincidence of Wants'.

 ---